dmbarbour/wikilon/docs/ApplicationModel.md

 Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 We can assume secure-hash resources are frozen and hidden, but not opaque.
 However, when a secure hash resource is referenced from an opaque definition, we could rewrite the secure hash to a simplified or evaluated form.

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
 For example, we could define `foo-meta-gc` for elements under `foo`, or we could represent our policies under a global word like `meta-gc`.
 I only recommend that the policy be separated from the definitions, i.e. using separate words instead of comments.

+## Content Addressed Network Models

+Conventional networks associate a network address (socket, IP, URL, etc.) with a servicing process.
+This association is external.
+But an alternative is to associate a network model with *content*.
+Topic-based publish-subscribe is one example.
+Another might involve creating an asymmetric encryption key per process, and communicating based on public key (in practice a unique address/channel per process, but logically content addressed).
+In the latter case, we could leverage distributed hashtables for routing (instead of centralized DNS).